 One compelling approach can be opening up access to stablecoins — otherwise known as digital dollars.
 Pegged on a 1:1 basis, they offer an all-important hedge against inflation, and help avoid hard-earned savings from being eroded over time.
 There’s already compelling evidence that digital assets are the silver bullet that households have been yearning for.

 Research conducted by Mastercard in 2022 revealed that 35% of consumers in the region have embraced stablecoins for everyday purchases — three times higher than the global average.
+Moreover, there is a growing number of Latin American initiatives going live to support this, such as Money on Chain which developed a Bitcoin-collateralized stablecoin (DOC) to enable daily transactions, and Tropykus, which allows users to lend and borrow in stablecoins to avoid inflationary loans.

 The impact on remittances can also be transformative, preventing cross-border transfers from being needlessly eroded by fees.
 Back in 2021, Juniper Research projected that banks could save $10 billion by 2030 after implementing blockchain-based solutions — driving down costs for senders and recipients in the process.